 Interested in a residency at Arch?

-Arch will accept short-term residency proposals on a rolling deadline at any time of year in addition to our two established summer and winter residencies detailed below.
-Residency duration can be between 3 and 9 months depending on need and time of year.
+Arch will accept short-term residency proposals on a rolling deadline at any time of year in addition to our three established summer and winter residencies detailed below.
 We encourage artists at all levels of career development to apply.

-Facilities on site include 24-hour access to fully stocked ceramic studio with semi-private and shared studio spaces and electric kilns.
-Residents also have access to Charlie's home studio, which includes a clay mixer, pug mill, raw materials, slab roller and a hybrid soda/wood/gas kiln.
-Responsibilities include 8 hours per week helping with regular studio maintenance or occasional gallery attending.
+Residents have 24-hour access to facilities with semi-private and shared studio spaces, and equipment including our bailey gas kiln, four electric kilns, test kiln, a large slab roller, extruder, photo booth, basic wood shop tools and more.
+Responsibilities include 8-10 hours per week helping with regular studio maintenance or occasional gallery attending.
 Opportunities include free studio, gallery representation, exhibition and paid teaching.

 WINTER INSTALLATION/EXPERIMENTAL RESIDENCY

-An 8-week Residency (February-March) which include 24-hour studio access with unrestricted use of the main 12’ x 16’ gallery space to develop and construct a site-specific installation or build a large-scale piece culminating with a solo exhibition in April.
+This 8-week residency, culminating with a solo exhibition in April, includes 24-hour studio access with unrestricted use of the main 12’ x 16’ gallery space to construct an installation piece designed to transform the perception of the space.
 For this unique opportunity, our goal is to provide the space and give ample time for a ceramic installation artist to thoughtfully develop and successfully execute a work of art encompassing the entire gallery space.
-The accepted resident will occupy the main gallery as a personal studio for 2 months while developing an installation to be open to public, kicking off our 2017 Exhibition Season.
+Works may be site specific, experimental or include the construction of a large-scale piece.
+The proposal should explain why the extended access to the exhibition space is essential for the successful execution of the piece.
+The accepted resident will occupy the main gallery as a personal studio for 2 months while developing and installing the show to be open to public, kicking off our 2019 Exhibition Season.
 Please contact email@example.com with any questions.

 To apply for a residency at Arch please submit the following information to firstname.lastname@example.org or mail to: Arch Contemporary Ceramics A-I-R, 18 East Road, Tiverton, RI 02878